teqneers/PHP-Stream-Wrapper-for-Git/README.md

 The *Git Streamwrapper for PHP* core is a wrapper around the Git command line binary so it is required to have Git installed on the machine running the PHP code. ***Git Streamwrapper for PHP* does not include a Git protocol abstraction**, it relies on the Git command line binary for all its functionality.

-**The code is currently in a beta state so it is neither throughoutly tested nor feature-complete but it should be API-stable by now.**
+**The code is currently running stable (see comments on Windows below) and should be API-stable.
+It's however not feature-complete - so please feel free to request features you require.**

 Examples